manoharpavuluri/Environmental-Health-Analysis/README.md

 ## Interactive Visualizations

-To view the actual interactive 3D WebGL visualizations:
+For the full interactive 3D WebGL experience:

 1. **Open HTML files in a modern browser** (Chrome, Firefox, Safari, Edge)
 2. **Ensure WebGL is enabled** in your browser